Karen Shanski, MAA, B.A., B.E.D, M. Arch., MRAIC

-Since 2008 Shanski has been the Principal and Lead Architect of BLDG architecture office, which is a researchbased practice that works in the interstices of architecture, urban design, and public art.
-Recent projects under her design leadership have been Tuxedo Point Multi-Family Residential Development, The MoCo Condominiums, York Avenue Parkade, and the Master Plan for the Grain Elevators and Bridges of Buffalo, New York.
-As member of the Manitoba Association of Architects Shanski is active in the advocacy for design excellence in architecture, urbanism, and education.
-Shanski has also been an Instructor at the Faculty of Architecture, University of Manitoba where she taught Design Studio, Building Techonology and Professional Practice from 2008 - 2015.
+Since 2008 Shanski has been the Principal and Lead Architect of BLDG architecture office, which is a research-based practice that works in the interstices of architecture, urban design, and public art.
+Recent projects under her design leadership have been LXTX and The Spot at Tuxedo Point.
+As member of the Manitoba Association of Architects, Shanski is active in the advocacy for design excellence in architecture, urbanism, and education.
+Shanski has also been an Instructor at the Faculty of Architecture, University of Manitoba where she taught Design Studio, Building Technology and Professional Practice from 2008 - 2015.

 Matt Baker, MAA, B.E.D, M.Arch., LEED® AP, MRAIC